 • Similan Islands

 Thailand's No. 1 tropical dive paradise awaits you ...

-However, it's the narrow southern peninsula running down to Malaysia that provides some spectacular adventure opportunities.
-Both the Andaman Sea to the west and the Gulf of Thailand to the east are liberally sprinkled with picturesque island tourist destinations and national marine parks, but it's the Andaman Sea, and in particular the Similan Islands, that's the jewel in the crown when you want the best liveaboard charter diving.
+The south of Thailand is a strip of land running down the Malaysian Peninsula.
+This is where you will find Thailand's spectacular diving opportunities.
+The Andaman Sea to the west and the Gulf of Thailand to the east are both sprinkled with islands and national marine parks that have wonderful diving.
+If it is liveaboard diving that you want then the Andaman Sea, and in particular the Similan Islands, are the jewel in the crown.

 • View a map of Thailand